BirchKwok/NumPack/README.md

 ### When to Use NumPack

-✅ **Strongly Recommended** (90% of use cases):
+✅ **Strongly Recommended** (85% of use cases):
 - Machine learning and deep learning pipelines
 - Real-time data stream processing
 - Data annotation and correction workflows
 - Feature stores with dynamic updates
-- Any scenario requiring frequent data modifications
+- **Any scenario requiring frequent data modifications** (457x faster writes!)
-- Fast data loading requirements
+- Fast data loading requirements (1.8x faster than NPY)
+- Balanced read-write workloads
+- Sequential data processing workflows

-⚠️ **Consider Alternatives** (10% of use cases):
+⚠️ **Consider Alternatives** (15% of use cases):
-- Write-once, never modify → Use NPY (faster initial write)
+- Write-once, never modify → Use NPY (2x faster write, but 457x slower for updates)
+- **Frequent random access** → Use NPY (2-49x faster depending on batch size)
-- Frequent single-row access → Use NPY mmap
+- Pure read-only with heavy random/sequential access → Use NPY mmap
 - Extreme compression requirements → Use NPZ (10% smaller, but 1000x slower)

+💡 **Performance Trade-offs & Insights**:
+- **Write operations**: NumPack dominant (457x faster replacements, 169x faster appends)
+- **Read operations**: NPY faster for random/sequential access (1.2-49x depending on pattern)
+- **Overall balance**: NumPack excels in mixed read-write workloads
+- For pure read-heavy (>90% reads), NPY may be better
+- For write-intensive or balanced workloads (>10% writes), NumPack is superior
+- **Key insight**: Tests use real data reads; NPY mmap view-only is faster but not practical

 ## Best Practices